ENST 100 Environment and Society (AV)

 Grants are a funding challenge and opportunity for non-profits.
 Successful grants must construct a compelling argument and align with funder priorities.
 Students partner with community leaders to complete applications in support of actual programs.
 This course is designed for upper level students and does not count toward the major or minor in Sociology or Political Science.
 Offered by arrangement.

 In this course, you will be challenged to apply psychological science to better understand how people interact with the natural environment.
 For example, we will explore (a) how human behavior impacts the natural environment and (b) how the natural environment influences human well-being.
 Students will also learn about current environmental threats and efforts to promote environmental sustainability.
 Learning will occur through a variety of activities: readings, discussion, videos, guest speakers, and, most important, a hands-on laboratory experience in which you will design and conduct your own original research studies.
-Prerequisite: PSYC 202 or 300.
+Prerequisite: Completed or concurrently enrolled in Psyc 300 or Psyc 202 or consent of instructor.

 SOC 344 Population and Environment